Commercial Water Damage Cleanup Checklist

 1. Stop the Water Flow

-The first step in water damage mitigation is to stop the water flow.
+The first step in water damage removal is to stop the water flow.

 Then you have to determine where it is coming from.